Is It Worth Suing?

-You may apply to waive a portion of the filing fee in excess of $25 if you can show that you cannot pay because of financial hardship.
+You may apply to waive the filing fee if you can show that you cannot pay because of financial hardship.
 If you are interested in applying for a fee waiver please see the guidelines outlined on the waiver form.

 If you win, the above costs will usually be included in the amount the judge orders the defendant to pay you.

 You may be required to pay witness and interpreter fees.
 For further information pertaining to costs and fees, see the Provincial Court Costs and Fees Regulation, or contact the a court office.
 Click here for court contact information.

 You should also think about the person you want to sue.
 Do you know where that person is?
 If you win, will you be able to collect?
 (The person may not have money now, but financial situations can change.
 The judge's decision on your case is valid for 10 years).
 See After the Appearance.